jbi35/CarND-Vehicle-Detection-and-Tracking/README.md

 ---

 ### Video Implementation
 For the video processing pipeline, I focused on making the car detection more reliable.
 In particular I tried to reduce false positives using a heatmap averaged across multiple frames.
 Starting with the positive detections from the multi-scale sliding window search for an individual frame, I created a heatmap and then thresholded that map to identify vehicle positions.
-Then I combined this heatmap with the heatmaps from the four previous frames and then thresholded this heatmap again.
+Then I combined this heatmap with the heatmaps from the four previous frames and then thresholded this heatmap again, see line 51-86 in `CarDetector.py`.

 The motivation behind this is twofold.
 First, this technique reduces false positives.
 Second, it stabilizes the detection of the car.
 If a car is not detected in an individual frame, but has been correctly detected in the frames before, a window surrounding the car can still be produced using the heatmaps from previous frames.